ncatlab/nlab-content/pages/6/1/6/2/2616/content.md

 $$(t, x, y, z) \mapsto (t, -x, -y, -z)$$

-The special Lorentz group may be analyzed further.
+The special Lorentz group (also called the **proper, orthochronous** Lorentz group: "orthochronous" here means the forward light cone is mapped to itself, and "proper" means orientation-preserving) may be analyzed further.
 The subgroup of $SO^+(1, 3)$ that fixes the unit time-like vector

 $$u_t := (1, 0, 0, 0)$$